divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().osVersion() onto 'uaOSVersionField'

 :Description:
   The version string of the operating system that the user agent runs on.
-E.g. '10.10.1' for Max OS X 10.10.1.
+E.g. ``10.10.1`` for Mac OS X 10.10.1.

 :Type:
   :code:`String`